 However, I cannot say that I enjoyed the work as much as I thought I would.
 It turns out I am a people person, which came as a surprise to me.
 I have a lot of friends that are still loving Leapforce though and I think the money is very good for a work-from-home job that doesn’t require a degree.

 If you are interested in freelance writing but are not sure where to begin, Textbroker.com is a nice place to start.
 Once you sign up with Textbroker you are asked to choose your areas of expertise.
 These are the topics you would like to write about.
 You then compose a sample piece in order to be rated.

-Writers are rated on a five star system, five stars being the highest.
+Writers are rated on a five-star system, five stars being the highest.
 Your compensation is determined this way.
-Your rating is always based upon your last five articles so it changes as you go along.
+Your rating is always based on your last five articles so it changes as you go along.
 Once you are accepted and ranked, you can log in to Textbroker any time and choose articles within your rating level or lower.
 Once your article is accepted your pay will be deposited in your Textbroker account.
-You can cash out your earnings and have them deposited into your Paypal account any time as long as you have a minimum of $10.
+You can cash out your earnings and have them deposited into your Paypal account anytime as long as you have a minimum of $10.